 Acetylcholine is a neurotransmitter that plays a very vital role in the central and peripheral nervous systems to ensure the transfer of signals between neurons in the central nervous system, while relaying nerve impulses to the muscles in the peripheral nervous system.
 The levels of acetylcholine are continuously regulated by the hydrolytic enzyme acetyl cholinesterase (AChE), which rapidly degrades acetylcholine both in the periphery and in the brain.
 In the current study, prenatal stress significantly decreased the activity of brain acetylcholinesterase consequently increased acetylcholine level.
 The increase in the concentration of acetylcholine in the brain of treated rats were brought about by the inhibition of AChE activity, preventing the breakdown of acetylcholine and hence leading to over increased communication between the nerve cells that use acetylcholine as a chemical messenger therefore induce neurotoxicity [25].
 This excessive increase in the acetylcholine level may have led to behavioral, cognitive and motor dysfunctions and could be an additional mechanism of neurotoxicity of prenatal stress in rats.
 The administration of the extracts of E. alba reversed the inhibitory effect of prenatal stress on acetylcholinesterase activity.
 This suggests that the plant possess active ingredients that have the ability to prevent effects of prenatal stress-induced neurotoxicity by acting directly on acetylcholinesterase enzyme in the brain.
-These results mirror with those previously presented by Dchanche et al., [2] where administration of Ocimum gratissimum significantly increased the AChE activity in different regions of rat brain.
-Uddin et al., [] also reported the effects of Phyllanthus emblica on acetylcholinesterase activity in rats.
+These results mirror with those previously presented by Dchanche et al., [27] where administration of Ocimum gratissimum significantly increased the AChE activity in different regions of rat brain.
+Uddin et al., [28] also reported the effects of Phyllanthus emblica on acetylcholinesterase activity in rats.

 Obtained results show that ethanol extract is most active in ameliorating the effects of prenatal stress than the aqueous extract.
+This could be due to the high presence of saponins and flavonoids in the ethanolic extract as such compounds were demonstrated to be effective in treatment of stress [12].
 Dose 200 mg/kg appeared to be the best evidenced with 0% rate of miscarriage, 0% mortality rate of offspring during first week of delivery and increased offspring weight to that of the normal.
 With this in view, it will be more preferable to use E. alba leaf extract than diazepam to suppress the effects of stress since it is natural, cheap, very accessible to a local man and highly effective in reversing the effects of prenatal stress.

 CONCLUSION